Products padFeatured Brands

 Backing Plate 4.75" diameter, flexible, with hook & loop (Velcro) backing

 Changing backing plates is easy.
-Use the flat wrench provided with your Ultimate Detailing Machine by Porter Cable to hold the center spindle and unscrew the backing plate with your hand.
+Use the flat wrench provided with your Porter Cable 7424XP Polisher to hold the center spindle and unscrew the backing plate with your hand.
 Do not over-tighten.

 To operate the machine, follow these simple car polisher operating instructions: